 His paintings may be seen at Marotta Wealth Management offices in Charlottesville, Virginia, at Virginia Wills, Trusts, & Estates in Charlottesville, and in his studio gallery in North Garden, Virginia by appointment.

 Malcolm’s wife Anne is a Real Estate professional in the Charlottesville, Virginia area.
-They have two grown children, a son Ransom who vegetable farms in Minnesota with his family of five, and a daughter Fiona who is a professional violinist with her own Chamber music ensemble, Three Notch’d Road.
+They have two grown children, a son Ransom who vegetable farms in Wisconsin with his family of six, and a daughter Fiona who is a professional violinist with her own Chamber music ensemble, Three Notch’d Road.